I never meant to have the career I do. It seems odd now, but it’s true. I planned to be a teacher – high school history actually.

 I couldn’t help myself, I just kept asking questions; how to do things and of course, why?

 Just over a month in, I started working with the site’s interns.
-I put what I had learned from all my questions into writing to help teach them.
+I put what I had learned from all my questions into a Google site to help teach them.

-TheCelebrityCafe.com’s next round of interns I helped vet them for the program.
-With 15 years of reading resumes under my belt it was easy.
+I helped vet TheCelebrityCafe.com’s next round of interns.
+With 15 years of reading resumes under my belt, it was easy.

 While I was doing that I also started pushing content ideas.
 And asking more questions.
 I started getting daily Google analytics reports.
 And asked more questions.

 In 2012 I got the title of senior editor, a year after that managing editor.

 In that time also researched how to legally use photos from press sites, social media and press releases.
 And learned a lot about legalese during the process.

 I am currently managing editor of TheCelebrityCafe.com.